AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 ## Rules

-There is an interesting generalization possible involving logic rules, [rewrite](https://en.wikipedia.org/wiki/Rewriting) rules and the `INSERT` and `DELETE` commands of [query languages](https://en.wikipedia.org/wiki/Query_language).
+There is an interesting generalization possible involving logic rules, [rewrite](https://en.wikipedia.org/wiki/Rewriting) rules, and the `INSERT` and `DELETE` commands of [query languages](https://en.wikipedia.org/wiki/Query_language).
+A useful analogy exists between these kinds of rules and these query language commands.

 Here is an example rule: any individual ($x_{1}$) whose parent ($x_{2}$) has a brother ($x_{3}$) has an uncle ($x_{3}$).